FRINXio/FRINX-machine/README.md

 ## Installation Guide
 ##### Trial license
-We offer a one month trial license.
+We offer a 30 day trial license.
 No signup needed!
 License token:
 ```
 0e57a786f7dbd27fa77db684cf3b234d6f23ed784e52cbfb107fd4317ba2646c66f7a141b0e823946d8f9d956852c95d33dc82f945779b1c9969049e94935b2a
 ```

+30 days after your first installation, your token will expire and you will see an error message during ODL startup.
+If you would like to continue with your evaluation, please register as a user on our homepage, where you will find another 30 day token under the section "My License Information".
+After the second trial period has expired, you can continue with a commercial license that has no time limitations.

 #### Get the project
 Clone the repository: